 Threshold Requirements Review

 Section 125.0104(5)(a)(3), Florida Statutes, requires that for grants to be awarded for an event, one of the main purposes of the event must be the attraction of tourists.
 Section 125.0104(5)(a)(1) allows the expenditure of funds to promote publicly owned sports venues without regard to a specific event.
-Pursuant to the Jacksonville Ordinance Code, the Applicant for an Equestrian Center Grant shall be hosting an event at Equestrian Center that will draw tourists either as participants, competitors, spectators or other category of attendees to the event (collectively “attendees”) from outside of the region (i.e. 150 mile radius) and/or marketing an event to be held at the Equestrian Center through advertising, promotion, or other marketing campaigns in regional, national, or international media.
+Pursuant to the Jacksonville Ordinance Code, the Applicant for an Equestrian Center Grant shall be hosting an event at the Jacksonville Equestrian Center that will draw tourists either as participants, competitors, spectators or other category of attendees to the event (collectively “attendees”) from outside of the region (i.e. 50 mile radius) and/or marketing an event to be held at the Equestrian Center through advertising, promotion, or other marketing campaigns in regional, national, or international media.
 An Applicant who fails to demonstrate this threshold requirement shall be ineligible to receive Equestrian Center Grant funding.
 The following questions shall be answered in order for the TDC to determine if the purpose(s) for the grant meets this threshold requirement.
 Only if the answers demonstrate that the event will draw attendees from outside the region and/or the marketing campaign or promotion is done outside of the region for an event at the Equestrian Center, will a grant be awarded, and, if awarded, paid to Applicant.

 Main Purpose of Event is Attraction of Tourists Requirement: